 Privately funded students

-Students taking a course leading to a qualification which is equivalent to, or at a lower level than, a qualification they possessed when they began their course (ELQ students) the University fee in 2018/19 will be £10,065
+Students taking a course leading to a qualification which is equivalent to, or at a lower level than, a qualification they possessed when they began their course (ELQ students) the University fee in 2019/20 will be £10,368 and will rise in subsequent years.
+They are also liable for the College fee.

 One of the conditions of your place at Pembroke is that you guarantee that you have sufficient financial resources to cover the costs (fees and maintenance) for the whole of your course.
 The figure on the “Financial Undertaking Form” that you will be sent shows the amount that you must meet for the first year of your course so the total cost of your course will be that figure multiplied by the number of years of the course.
 Please remember that fees will increase in subsequent years.